 To make one, you’ll need this coffee cup sleeve pattern .
 As when printing any pattern, make sure it doesn't scale down to print.
 The pattern should measure 10 3/4" straight across the top (corner to corner, not on the curve) and 9 1/8" across the bottom (again, corner to corner).
 It's just barely under 3" wide.
 I use "borderless printing" in my print options to make sure the pattern prints full size.

 Cut one from cotton batting, two from ironing board cover fabric and two from cotton fabric.
 Make sure you flip the pattern piece over to cut the second pieces, so they’re opposite the first.
 Another lesson I learned the hard way.
-You’ll also need a coordinating elastic hair band and two 5/8” or3/4” buttons.
+You’ll also need a coordinating elastic hair band or elastic cord and two 5/8” or 3/4” buttons.
 I prefer buttons with two holes because they’re easier to stitch on.

 You’ll only need half of the hair tie, so zigzag stitch through the center, about 3/8” long, then clip through the center.